-If you’re looking for something a bit simpler, why not try making your own feeder?
+How about trying your hand at making your own feeder?
 All you’ll need is a slice of stale bread, peanut butter, bird seed and some string.
-Simply make a hole in the top of the bread and thread a piece of string through and tie at one end so it’s secure to the bread.
+Simply make a hole in the top of the bread and thread a piece of string through then tie at one end so it’s secure to the bread.
 Make sure the string is long enough to allow you to hang it from a tree or other bird-friendly place.
 Then spread the bread with peanut butter and press it face down into the bird seed.
 It’s that easy – all you have to do now is hang it outside and let the local birds flock to your garden!

 Protect your plants